tbxy09/diaodu_binpacking_reinforcement_solutions/README.md

 https://github.com/benmaier/binpacking
 ### What I thought today(08-15) see what happend

-I need to work first on some very simple example with my policy gradient solution
+I need to work first on some very simple bin-packing example with my policy gradient solution